voodoo12345/credits-docs/source/transactions.rst

 Hash storage transform
 ----------------------

-Hash storage usecase is probably the simplest one possible on the blockchain.
+Hash storage use case is probably the simplest one possible on the blockchain.
 In this case following transform can be used:

 .. code-block:: python